How we rank schools

 - Curriculum & ethos — school websites (KS3/4/5 pages, computing, AI policy, design tech, careers).

 - Verified parent reviews — Houseroom members only, moderated, signed.
+Per-school threshold of 5 reviews before the signal counts toward a rank.

 - External rankings — Sunday Times Parent Power 2026, Tatler Schools Guide, Good Schools Guide (capped at 5% combined).